indieweb/link-rel-parser-php/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/indieweb/link_rel_parser-ruby/issues.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [IndieWebCamp Code of Conduct](https://indiewebcamp.com/code-of-conduct).

 1. Fork it
 2. Get it running